JosephKav/Release-Notifier/README.md

 Above, I set defaults.monitor.interval to 600 and then don't define an interval for the golang/go monitor.
 Therefore, this monitor will follow defaults.monitor.interval and query the site every 600 seconds.
 But, I can override that interval by stating it, for example in the adnanh/webhook monitor, I have set interval to 300 and so that page will be queried every 300 seconds.

 #### Defaults
 Defaults are not needed in the config, but you can override the coded defaults with your own defaults for Monitors, WebHooks and Slack messages in this defaults section.
+You could for example have a tiny defaults section that only has `defaults -> slack -> username: 'USERNAME'`, you do not need to define all values for a section.
 In the examples below, the values set are the coded defaults that will be used if they haven't been included in the service being monitored or the config defaults. (excluding access_token)

 ##### Example
 ```yaml